Bianca-Morris/simplifiedmodding/README.md

 # SimplifiedModding

 This is a small Flask site for posting and sharing Sims 4 mods and tutorials.
+By Bianca Morris (ALM in Digital Media Design Candidate at HES) For CS50 Intensive Intro to CS @HSS

 [View Demo Video](https://youtu.be/DPaD06I8zgs)